 - Best for: Home bakers and small food producers in Louisiana

-- Registration required: Yes — with the Louisiana Department of Agriculture and Forestry
+- Registration required: No. Producers do not register with the Louisiana Department of Agriculture and Forestry (LDAF) or the Louisiana Department of Health to operate under the exemption.

 - Shipping: In-state only